 Don’t like school

-Surprising as it may seem to teachers and parent, some kids just don’t like school.
+Surprising as it may seem to teachers and parents, some kids just don’t like school.
 It’s not a lazy thing.
 Many kids that don’t like school actually achieve high grades.
 But school is not for everyone and for these, college just doesn’t seem to be an option.
 You may hate the structure of school life.
 Class after class, studying items you have no interest in.
 But remember college is different.
 You attend classes you are genuinely interested in.
 And they usually are not 9-3/4 all day, every day.

 Pressurized by parent